Have you lived in Croatia with a valid temporary residence permit for 5 years or more? Then this post is for you.

 If you’ve made it here for 5 years, then chances are you qualify to apply for permanent status, unless you are a student or volunteer.
-If you are unsure, go to the MUP and ask well in advance (e.g. months) of your current residency expiration.
+If you are unsure, go to the MUP and ask well in advance (e.g. 2 months at least) of your current residency expiration.

 Usually, the police ask for this once your application is approved (if applying for temporary residency), but in my experience they wanted this photo as part of the application itself before it went to Zagreb for approval.
 If you don’t already have some stockpiled, there is usually a photo studio by the MUP that will take your photo and prepare them to the right measurement.

 Sometimes they will make a copy at the MUP, but it is best if you bring a copy of your passport with you the day you start your application just in case.
 Make sure you also have a copy of your national Croatia identification card.